fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 3. **CPU handles communication**: For multi-node training, CPU processes handle network communication (InfiniBand, Ethernet) and coordinate with NCCL for GPU collectives.

 The PCIe connection between CPU and GPU is often a bottleneck.
-PCIe Gen 4 x16 gives you about 32 GB/s bidirectional, while NVLink between GPUs gives 300-1800 GB/s.
+PCIe Gen 4 x16 gives you about 31.5 GB/s per direction (~63 GB/s bidirectional), while NVLink between GPUs gives 300-1800 GB/s per GPU (aggregate bidirectional).
 This is why you want GPUs to communicate directly via NVLink, not through the CPU.

 ### NUMA and CPU Affinity